Around25/react-native-curriculum/04-rn/README.md

 - https://facebook.github.io/react-native/

 ## Task 1
-- Go to [gitlab.com](https://gitlab.com/) and create a repository named `on-this-day`
+- Go to [gitlab.com](https://gitlab.com/) and create a repository named `internship-2019`
 - Clone the project from git
 - Create a new [react native CLI app](https://facebook.github.io/react-native/docs/getting-started)
 - Push the new created project to git

 ## Task 2
-- Create a new `tab navigation` component and position it at the bottom of the screen
+- Create a new `TabNavigation` component and position it at the bottom of the screen
 - Create and display the following screens when switching the tab: `Home`, `XO`, `Card`, `Account`

 ## Task 3
 - This screen will be the `Home Tab`
-- Take a look at the [Wikipedia API](https://en.wikipedia.org/api/rest_v1/).
-We'll use it to get all kinds of data from Wikipedia and display it in our app.
+- Take a look at the [Star Wars API](https://swapi.co/).
+We'll use it to get all kinds of data and display it in our app
-- Fetch the "on this day" events
+- Fetch the `/people` data
 - List the data according to the wireframe (TBD)

-> Use the fetch API and get data from the following endpoint `https://en.wikipedia.org/api/rest_v1/feed/onthisday/all/mm/dd`.
+> Get data from the following endpoint `https://swapi.co/api/people/`

 ## Task 4
-- Add 6 checkmarks: `All, Selected, Births, Deaths, Holidays, Events`
+- Add an input on top of the list with an `Add` button
-- Filter the events by the checkmarks.
-Note: you can't select `All` together with any other filter
+- Implement the add to list feature
-- Add an input to the list
+- Add a new input below the first one and use it to add a search feature
-- Add search feature to the list using that input
+- Add a `remove item` feature in-line of each entry in the list
-- Add `swipe to remove item` feature
+- Optional: Instead of the button, implement a `swipe to remove item` feature

 ## Task 5
 - This screen will be the `XO Tab`
-- Implement tic-tac-toe `Solo Play` game mode
+- Implement a 3x3 tic-tac-toe `Solo Play` game mode
 - Optional: make `Computer play mode`

 > Hint: for checking the winner, create an array with all winning position pairs